Marie Margaret Keesing

-Early life
+Personal life

-Born on December 1, 1904, in Auckland, New Zealand, to parents Frederick Samuel Martin and Alice Maude Peart.
+Keesing was born on 1 December 1904, in Auckland, New Zealand, to parents Frederick Samuel Martin and Alice Maude Peart.
 Her parents described themselves as missionaries, but their lives and commitments were more complicated and nuanced than that label usually allows.
 Their work with the local indigenous communities included providing medical attention, as well as running a local store.
 As a result, Marie grew up with Maori friends and neighbors.
 She writes about her childhood in the posthumous book Hidden Valleys and Unknown Shores (Harcourt 1978).

 She attended the University of New Zealand and graduated with a BA in history in May 1926.

-She became engaged to Felix “Fee” Keesing that same month and they married in July 1928.
-During their engagement, setting a pattern she would follow throughout their lives, she collaborated with him as he rewrote his Master’s thesis for the 1928 publication The Changing Maori (Thomas Avery & Son).
+She became engaged to Felix "Fee" Keesing that same month and they married in July 1928.
+During their engagement, setting a pattern she would follow throughout their lives, she collaborated with him as he rewrote his Master's thesis for the 1928 publication The Changing Maori (Thomas Avery & Son).
 Whilst not acknowledged as a co-author, she was always described as an ever present co-interlocutor, collaborator and companion.

 Marie and Felix had two children: economist Donald Beaumont Keesing (b.
-1933, London, died 25 Apr 2004 in Washington DC) and anthropologist Roger Martin Keesing (b 1935 Honolulu, died 1993, Canada).
+1933, London, died 25 April 2004 in Washington DC) and anthropologist Roger Martin Keesing (b 1935 Honolulu, died 1993, Canada).
 The family lived in Chicago, New Haven, London, Honolulu, Washington, D.C., before settling at Stanford University in the 1940s with Marie and Felix taking American citizenship in 1940s.
 Roger was an undergraduate at Stanford University and maintained a strong relationships with the institution throughout his lifetime.
-Donald was an associate professor at Stanford, and an undergraduate at Harvard; both he and Roger got their PhD's from Harvard.
+Donald was an associate professor at Stanford, and an undergraduate at Harvard; both he and Roger got their PhDs from Harvard.
 Felix Keesing died of a heart attack whilst playing a game of tennis in April 1961 at Stanford.

-Marie Keesing died on July 13, 1961, after her husband’s untimely death three months earlier.
-As George Spindler, long time Stanford colleague of the Keesings put it “She gave up her life, in the agony of grief over his death, on July 13.”
+Marie Keesing died on 13 July 1961, after her husband's sudden death three months earlier.
+As George Spindler, long time Stanford colleague of the Keesings, put it, "She gave up her life, in the agony of grief over his death, on July 13."
 There is some speculation that she blamed herself for her husband's death and this, along with a bout of severe depression, drove her to suicide.